mingfang/terraform-provider-k8s/docs/resources/networking_k8s_io_v1_network_policy.md

 List of destination ports for outgoing traffic.
 Each item in this list is combined using a logical OR.
 If this field is empty or missing, this rule matches all ports (traffic not restricted by port).
 If this field is present and contains at least one item, then this rule allows traffic only if the traffic matches at least one port in the list.

+#### end_port

+######  TypeInt

+If set, indicates that the range of ports from port to endPort, inclusive, should be allowed by the policy.
+This field cannot be defined if the port field is not defined or if the port field is defined as a named (string) port.
+The endPort must be equal or greater than port.
+This feature is in Alpha state and should be enabled using the Feature Gate "NetworkPolicyEndPort".
 #### port

 ######  TypeString

 The port on the given protocol.
 This can either be a numerical or named port on a pod.
 If this field is not provided, this matches all port names and numbers.
+If present, only traffic on the specified protocol AND port will be matched.
 #### protocol

 ######  TypeString